OffchainLabs/bold-validator-starter-kit/README.md

 ```

 ## Step 4: Fund your validator
-Next, fund your validator with the stake token needed on Sepolia (the stake token is an ERC20).
+Next, mint and fund your validator with the stake token on Sepolia (the stake token is an ERC20).
 If you are running a node on your localhost, make sure your `SEPOLIA_ENDPOINT` environment variable is set to: `http://host.docker.internal:<PORT>` where <PORT> is the port where its http server is running.
 By default, this is 8545.
 ```
 ./mint_stake_token.sh --private-key $PRIVATE_KEY --eth-rpc-endpoint $SEPOLIA_ENDPOINT
 ```